How to Build an Email List: Ultimate Guide in 2023

-It is all about taking people that opted in, increasing the prospects of them turning into your customer, then repeating buyers, and finally, a valuable asset to your business by becoming the one who refers and, in turn, brings in more buyers and so on.
+It is all about taking people that opted in and increasing the prospects of them turning into your customer.
+Then, you focus on turning them into repeat buyers, making them a valuable asset to your business.
+They can also become the ones who refer others and bring in more buyers, creating a chain reaction of growth.

 That way, they increase their value at each stage, and we understand what behaviors we need to induce, so we walk them through the process accordingly, holding their hands.

 All in all, there’s so much value you have in that list and so much control you’ve got that now you need no one to manage it for you, and that makes it so much important.